NVIDIA/fleet-intelligence-agent/docs/configuration.md

 ## Data Collection Intervals

-Adjust collection and check intervals based on your monitoring needs:
+Adjust collection and check intervals based on your monitoring needs.
+Both intervals must be between **1 second and 24 hours**:

 ```bash
 # More frequent monitoring (30 seconds)